-- 2. Before using sick leave, an eligible employee may be required to: - i.
-Provide reasonable advance notice if the need for sick leave is foreseeable (e.g., a planned medical treatment) or provide notice as soon as practicable if the need for sick leave is unforeseeable;

-- ii.
-Indicate when providing notice whether the employee is designating the sick leave as protected; and - iii.
-Submit documentation supporting the need for sick leave when appropriate. - c.
-An employee shall request release from work in order to attend a prescheduled medical appointment, or a series of medical appointments, as soon as possible in advance of the appointment(s).
-The request shall specify the date(s) and time(s) of the appointment(s).
-Such requests shall not be unreasonably denied. - d.
-Subsequent to a notice of illness/disability and the return to work by an employee, no time for which the employee has requested/received sick leave authorization shall be charged to accumulated/anticipated compensatory time, leave with pay, vacation, or holiday time in lieu of sick leave time. - 3.
-When justified appropriate by evidence that an employee is not using sick leave for a valid purpose as provided for in this article or in the law, the employee's attendance or other observable facts and circumstances, an employee may be required to submit to the University satisfactory documentation supporting the employee's need for sick leave because of personal illness, family illness, or disability to the University in order to receive an excused absence from work and/or sick leave pay.
-The employee shall be given notice prior to returning to work that he/she/they will be required to provide such documentation. - 4.
-Employees who have unscheduled absences due to illness on a scheduled work day preceding, on, or following a holiday may be required to bring a medical verification of illness to the employee's supervisor on the employee's return to work in order for the absence to be authorized. - 5.
-When medical documentation is required by the University for a personal illness/disability absence it shall be from a health practitioner licensed by the state in which he/she/they practices to diagnose and certify illness or disability or from an authorized representative of a recognized treatment program.
-When an employee has been recommended for relief from duty by a medical practitioner acting on behalf of the University, the time granted shall be considered documented sick leave for the day of the relief from duty only, unless otherwise specified by the University's practitioner. - 6.
+- 2. Before using sick leave, an eligible employee may be required to: - a.
+Provide reasonable advance notice if the need for sick leave is foreseeable (e.g., a planned medical treatment) or provide notice as soon as practicable if the need for sick leave is unforeseeable; - b.
+Indicate when providing notice whether the employee is designating the sick leave as protected; and - c.
+Submit documentation supporting the need for sick leave when appropriate. - 2.3.
+When justified appropriate by evidence that an employee is not using sick leave for a valid purpose as provided for in this article or in the law, the employee's attendance or other circumstances, an employee may be required to submit to the University satisfactory documentation supporting the employee's need for sick leave because of personal illness family illness, or disability-to the University in order to receive an excused absence from work and sick leave pay.
+The employee shall be given notice prior to returning to work that he/she will be required to provide such documentation. - 3.4.
+Employees who have unscheduled absences due to illness on a scheduled work day preceding, on, or following a holiday may be required to bring a medical verification of illness to the employee's supervisor on the employee's return to work in order for the absence to be authorized. - 4.5.
+When medical documentation is required by the University, for a personal illness/disability it shall be from a health practitioner licensed by the state in which he/she practices to diagnose and certify illness or disability or from an authorized representative of a recognized treatment program.
+When an employee has been recommended for relief from duty by a medical practitioner acting on behalf of the University, the time granted shall be considered documented sick leave for the day of the relief from duty only, unless otherwise specified by the University's practitioner. - 5.6.
 The University may have an employee claiming personal illness/disability examined by a physician or physicians of its choosing.
 The University shall pay the reasonable costs of any such medical examination and, when practical, shall send the employee to a physician of its choosing on the employee's work time. - 7.
-Except as protected by applicable State or Federal law, or as specified in Section E.4 below, aAn employee's repeated use of sick time may result in loss of sick leave pay, when the University has provided evidence that the sick leave use has not been for a valid purpose determined that such use is abusive, and provided the University has provided prior written notice to the employee that sick leave will be denied on future instances of illness irrespective of the nature or duration of illness.
-Additionally, an employee may not be eligible for sick leave pay in accordance with other provisions of this Article.
+Any employee who anticipates a series of three or more medical appointments which will require a repeated use of sick leave shall inform his/her immediate supervisor of the anticipated schedule of treatment. - 8.
+Except as protected under applicable State or Federal law, or as specified in Section E.4 below, an employee's repeated use of sick time may result in loss of sick leave pay, when the University has provided evidence that the sick leave use has not been for a valid purpose determined that such use is abusive, and provided the University has provided prior written notice to the employee that sick leave will be denied on future instances of illness irrespective of the nature or duration of illness.

-E. PROTECTED SICK LEAVE
+E PROTECTED SICK LEAVE